Processing math: 0%

 Dummit and Foote Abstract Algebra, section 14.3, exercises 6-7, 11:

 MathJax TeX Test Page 6.
-Suppose $K=\mathbb{Q}(θ)=\mathbb{Q}(\sqrt{D_1},\sqrt{D_2})$ with $D_1,D_2∈\mathbb{Z}$ and that $θ=a+b\sqrt{D_1}+c\sqrt{D_2}+d\sqrt{D_1D_2}$ for integers $a$, $b$, $c$, $d$.
-Prove $m_θ(x)$ is reducible modulo every prime $p$.
-In particular show the polynomial $x^4-10x^2+1$ is irreducible over $\mathbb{Z}[x]$ but reducible modulo every prime.
+Suppose K=\mathbb{Q}(θ)=\mathbb{Q}(\sqrt{D_1},\sqrt{D_2}) with D_1,D_2∈\mathbb{Z} and that θ=a+b\sqrt{D_1}+c\sqrt{D_2}+d\sqrt{D_1D_2} for integers a, b, c, d.
+Prove m_θ(x) is reducible modulo every prime p.
+In particular show the polynomial x^4-10x^2+1 is irreducible over \mathbb{Z}[x] but reducible modulo every prime.

-7. Prove that one of $2$, $3$, or $6$ is a square in $\mathbb{F}_p$.
-Conclude$$x^6-11x^4+36x^2-36=(x^2-2)(x^2-3)(x^2-6)$$has a root modulo $p$ for every prime $p$ but has no root in $\mathbb{Z}$.
+7. Prove that one of 2, 3, or 6 is a square in \mathbb{F}_p.
+Concludex^6-11x^4+36x^2-36=(x^2-2)(x^2-3)(x^2-6)has a root modulo p for every prime p but has no root in \mathbb{Z}.

-11. Prove that $x^{p^n}-x+1$ is irreducible over $\mathbb{F}_p$ only when $n=1$ or $n=p=2$.
+11. Prove that x^{p^n}-x+1 is irreducible over \mathbb{F}_p only when n=1 or n=p=2.

-Proof: (6) Lemma 1: Let $f(x),g_i(x)∈\mathbb{Z}[x]$ be irreducible with finite indexing set $I$.
-If $θ∈\mathbb{Q}(α_1,...)$ for some roots $g_i(α_i)=0$ and the coefficients of $θ$ are given in integers, then if $Φ$ is reduction modulo $p$ and $β_i$ is a root of $Φ(g_i(x))$ we have $θ'$ (the corresponding integers having been reduced mod $p$, and $α_i$ replaced with $β_i$) is a root of $Φ(f)$.
-Proof: $Φ$ is an additive homomorphism $\mathbb{Z}(α_i)→\mathbb{F}_p(β_i)$ by its construction on a basis, and further it is multiplicative between two basis elements $Φ(\prod α_i)Φ(\prod α_j)=Φ(\prod α_i \prod α_j)$.
-Thus it is a ring homomorphism and we see $Φ(f)(θ')=Φ(f(θ))=Φ(0)=0$.$~\square$
+Proof: (6) Lemma 1: Let f(x),g_i(x)∈\mathbb{Z}[x] be irreducible with finite indexing set I. If θ∈\mathbb{Q}(α_1,...) for some roots g_i(α_i)=0 and the coefficients of θ are given in integers, then if Φ is reduction modulo p and β_i is a root of Φ(g_i(x)) we have θ' (the corresponding integers having been reduced mod p, and α_i replaced with β_i) is a root of Φ(f).
+Proof: Φ is an additive homomorphism \mathbb{Z}(α_i)→\mathbb{F}_p(β_i) by its construction on a basis, and further it is multiplicative between two basis elements Φ(\prod α_i)Φ(\prod α_j)=Φ(\prod α_i \prod α_j).
+Thus it is a ring homomorphism and we see Φ(f)(θ')=Φ(f(θ))=Φ(0)=0.~\square

-Now, since a biquadratic extension of $\mathbb{F}_p$ would entail only the four automorphisms negating $\sqrt{D_1}$ and $\sqrt{D_2}$, none of which having order $4$ and thus none representing Frobenius $σ_p$, we must have $\mathbb{F}_p(\sqrt{D_1},\sqrt{D_2})$ is contained in $\mathbb{F}_{p^2}$ and now $m_θ(x)$ of degree $4$ cannot be irreducible mod $p$.
-With some work we find $\pm \sqrt{2} \pm \sqrt{3}$ are the solutions to the irreducible $x^4-10x^2+1$ and generate $\mathbb{Q}(\sqrt{2},\sqrt{3})$.
-Hence $m_{\sqrt{2}+\sqrt{3}}(x)=x^4-10x^2+1$ generates only a second degree extension of $\mathbb{F}_p$ and is not irreducible.
+Now, since a biquadratic extension of \mathbb{F}_p would entail only the four automorphisms negating \sqrt{D_1} and \sqrt{D_2}, none of which having order 4 and thus none representing Frobenius σ_p, we must have \mathbb{F}_p(\sqrt{D_1},\sqrt{D_2}) is contained in \mathbb{F}_{p^2} and now m_θ(x) of degree 4 cannot be irreducible mod p.
+With some work we find \pm \sqrt{2} \pm \sqrt{3} are the solutions to the irreducible x^4-10x^2+1 and generate \mathbb{Q}(\sqrt{2},\sqrt{3}).
+Hence m_{\sqrt{2}+\sqrt{3}}(x)=x^4-10x^2+1 generates only a second degree extension of \mathbb{F}_p and is not irreducible.

-(7) Lemma 2: One of $a,b,ab∈\mathbb{F}_{p^n}$ is a square in $\mathbb{F}_{p^n}$.
-Proof: Since $\_^2$ is a multiplicative endomorphism of $\mathbb{F}_{p^n}^×$ and for each square $α^2$ we have only two possible elements in the fiber by $x^2-α^2=(x-α)(x+α)$, we must have $[\mathbb{F}_{p^n}^×~:~\text{img }\_^2]≤2$.
-Now if $a$, $b$ are not squares then $a,b \neq 1$ in $\mathbb{F}_{p^n}^×/\text{img }\_^2$.
-Hence $ab=1$, i.e. $ab$ is a square.$~\square$
+(7) Lemma 2: One of a,b,ab∈\mathbb{F}_{p^n} is a square in \mathbb{F}_{p^n}.
+Proof: Since \_^2 is a multiplicative endomorphism of \mathbb{F}_{p^n}^× and for each square α^2 we have only two possible elements in the fiber by x^2-α^2=(x-α)(x+α), we must have [\mathbb{F}_{p^n}^×~:~\text{img }\_^2]≤2.
+Now if a, b are not squares then a,b \neq 1 in \mathbb{F}_{p^n}^×/\text{img }\_^2.
+Hence ab=1, i.e. ab is a square.~\square

-Thus we have proved either $2$, $3$, or $6$ is a square in $\text{F}_p$ and thus the polynomial above has a root in $\text{F}_p$.
+Thus we have proved either 2, 3, or 6 is a square in \text{F}_p and thus the polynomial above has a root in \text{F}_p.

-(11) We note that if $α$ is a root, then so is $α+a$ for any $a∈\mathbb{F}_{p^n}$.
-Thus $\mathbb{F}_{p^n}⊆\mathbb{F}_p(α)$ as else the latter would contain all the roots of $x^{p^n}-x+1$ and then a nontrivial extension would yet more roots, a contradiction.
-Now we observe any automorphism of $\text{Gal}(\mathbb{F}_{p}(α)/\mathbb{F}_{p^n})$ must be defined by $α↦α+a$ for some $a∈\mathbb{F}_{p^n}$ and since these automorphisms fix $\mathbb{F}_{p^n}$ they all have order $p$.
-Since a Galois group of degree $k$ is always cyclic over $\mathbb{F}_p$ with generator $σ_p$ and hence always cyclic over $\mathbb{F}_{p^n}$, so $[\mathbb{F}_p(α)~:~\mathbb{F}_{p^n}]=p$.
+(11) We note that if α is a root, then so is α+a for any a∈\mathbb{F}_{p^n}.
+Thus \mathbb{F}_{p^n}⊆\mathbb{F}_p(α) as else the latter would contain all the roots of x^{p^n}-x+1 and then a nontrivial extension would yet more roots, a contradiction.
+Now we observe any automorphism of \text{Gal}(\mathbb{F}_{p}(α)/\mathbb{F}_{p^n}) must be defined by α↦α+a for some a∈\mathbb{F}_{p^n} and since these automorphisms fix \mathbb{F}_{p^n} they all have order p.
+Since a Galois group of degree k is always cyclic over \mathbb{F}_p with generator σ_p and hence always cyclic over \mathbb{F}_{p^n}, so [\mathbb{F}_p(α)~:~\mathbb{F}_{p^n}]=p.

-Thus we must have $pn=p^n$.
-We write $n=p^k$ for some $k≥0$.
-If $k > 1$ then we notice $k+1=p^k$ and since $p≥2$ implies $k+1 < 2^k ≤ p^k$ when $k=2$ and inductively $(k+1)+1 < 2^k+1 ≤ 2^k+(2^{k+1}-2^k) = 2^{k+1} ≤ p^{k+1}$ we must have $k=0$ (and $n=1$) or $k=1$ (in which case $n=p$ and $p^2=p^n$ and $n=p=2$).
-We have previously verified $x^p-x+1$ is irreducible ($γ$ implies $γ+1$ a root, thus all roots are in the same extension, thus there is the same degree $d$ among $k$ irreducibles implying $kd=p$ and $d=1$, but there are no roots in $\mathbb{F}_p$) and one may check $x^4-x+1∈\mathbb{F}_2[x]$ has no roots and is not the square of the only irreducible quadratic $(x^2+x+1)^2=x^4+x^2+1$.$~\square$
+Thus we must have pn=p^n.
+We write n=p^k for some k≥0.
+If k > 1 then we notice k+1=p^k and since p≥2 implies k+1 < 2^k ≤ p^k when k=2 and inductively (k+1)+1 < 2^k+1 ≤ 2^k+(2^{k+1}-2^k) = 2^{k+1} ≤ p^{k+1} we must have k=0 (and n=1) or k=1 (in which case n=p and p^2=p^n and n=p=2).
+We have previously verified x^p-x+1 is irreducible (γ implies γ+1 a root, thus all roots are in the same extension, thus there is the same degree d among k irreducibles implying kd=p and d=1, but there are no roots in \mathbb{F}_p) and one may check x^4-x+1∈\mathbb{F}_2[x] has no roots and is not the square of the only irreducible quadratic (x^2+x+1)^2=x^4+x^2+1.~\square

 Sunday, November 3, 2013